monotropos/feeds2txt/README.md

 * 2021-04-01: Read feeds and parameters from .ini file
 * 2021-04-01: Read .ini file name as argument
 * 2021-04-04: Add lastseen option to avoid redisplaying already seen RSS items
+* 2021-06-08: Add line dividers between feeds, like "NN = --", where NN is any text

  vim:ft=markdown